Well, the Michigan House of Representatives has done did it.

 I still don't understand it.

-There are media people, Republican conservative media people, who really believe that if we cave, if Boehner gives Obama what he wants on taxes, increases on the rich, that the media will then go to Obama and say, okay, the Republicans have done their part, and now it's your turn.
+But there are Republicans, there are media people, Republican conservative media people who really believe that if we cave, if Boehner gives Obama what he wants on taxes, increases on the rich, that the media will then go to Obama and say, okay, the Republicans have done their part, and now it's your turn.

 You have to cut entitlements.